BerlinUnited/berlinunited.github.io/docs/naoth_tools/cvat.md

 This branch is always based on the upstream develop branch.
 Always use rebase instead of merge on the original develop branch to keep our changes cleanly separated from the cvat commits.

-On the internal ball.informatil.hu-berlin.de server, the code is checked out at `/opt/cvat-repo`.
+On the internal ball.informatik.hu-berlin.de server, the code is checked out at `/opt/cvat-repo`.

 There are three helper scripts for starting/stopping and building cvat: